mmu-webdesign/IWD-web-term2/rwd-week-3.md

   justify-content: center;
 }
 ```
-Swap out `background: green;` with a suitable colour from your pallete.
+Swap out `background: green;` with a suitable colour from your palette.
 This is merely a fallback colour as we will be adding your *hero* image as the background next.

 Make sure the colour you use has good contrast with your header text. **Why?** If your hero image fails to load you want to be sure the text is legible.